eapostol/froala-embedly/README.md

 TODOS:

+- How to overcome the awkward editing workflow once an Embed.ly link is within the content?
 - Implement Iris Platform streaming video sample
 - Does the Iris Platform use the " [oEmbed](https://oembed.com/) " spec
 - Create Presentation based on this README.MD doc using [remark.js](https://remarkjs.com)